jokochems/multiperiod_tutorial/README.md

 Now you have all the required files on your local machine.

 ### Install dependencies
-To get started, you first need to have the required dependencies.
+To get started, you first need to have the required (python) dependencies.
 To do so, you can either use the `environment.yml` file, in case you are using conda, mamba or another package manager, or directly install from `requirements.txt` file.

 **Using conda or a similar package manager (recommended)**